Fidel's Cuba: 3 generations under 'El Comandante'

 As a gay man, Giron said, he has never lost sight that gay men were put in labor camps in the early days of the revolution.
 Today, there is a little more tolerance.

-He knows he could be jailed for his comment, he said.
+He knows he could be jailed for his comments, he said.
 He has never spoken out publicly against the government.

 "I'm not afraid," he said.
 "Raul himself has said we need to discuss things more openly.
 I speak the truth."

-The pillars of the Castro's revolution -- free access to public services such as health care and education -- have been undermined by repression, Giron said.
+The pillars of Castro's revolution -- free access to public services such as health care and education -- have been undermined by repression, Giron said.

 Giron is not in mourning.
 The state, however, has held a number of public events honoring Castro

 Millions of Cubans -- many waving flags and chanting "Fidel!
-Fidel!" -- have lined the route of the rebels' cross-country caravan to Santiago.
+Fidel!" -- lined the route of the rebels' cross-country caravan.
 Flags are being flown at half-staff.
-On the streets of Havana, where music is always blaring, there is an eerie silence during a nine-day mourning period.
-Only some tourist hotels are selling alcohol.
+On the streets of Havana, where music is always blaring, there was an eerie silence during a nine-day mourning period.
+Only some tourist hotels sell alcohol.

 Many Cubans, like Giron, go about their days as usual.
 They say they expect little change.